ruvex/SteepCoin-Core/INSTALL.md

-Building Dash
+Building steepcoin
 =============

-See doc/build-*.md for instructions on building the various elements of the Dash Core reference implementation of Dash.
+See doc/build-*.md for instructions on building the various elements of the steepcoin Core reference implementation of steepcoin.